sudvarma/upload/README.md

 ## Basic MVP
 ![upload_basic_mvp](https://user-images.githubusercontent.com/34787500/117580673-b3456b00-b116-11eb-8815-b835d4e07301.png)

-#### Upload service
+###### Upload service
-  receives stream of file data to be uploaded
+  Creates a unique document id, and returns a signed URL for the client to upload the file to object store.

-#### Download service
+###### Download service
-  client pulls the stream of file data from the download service
+  Provides details of the object store file download URL.

-#### Object store
+###### Object store (eg: Amazon S3)
-  maintains uploaded files (cannot modify)
+  Maintains uploaded files (cannot modify).
+An object store (S3) is preferred to block store(EBS) as majority use-case involves read of file.
+Also a small portion of the file (signature area) alone will get modified.

-#### Metadata store
+###### Metadata store (eg: MongoDB)
-  maintains information about file upload location, primary user, participating user
+  Maintains information about file upload location, primary user, participating user.
+Majority of times, all metadata information w.r.t the document need to be fetched - hence suggest using document store like mongoDB.

 ###### Advantages:
-  - Simple framework - could horizontally scale upload and download service
+  - Simple framework - quick to productize - could horizontally scale upload and download service
   - Could be used when number of participants for a document is very less, say 2 to 3.
 ###### Disadvantages:
   - Uploading/Downloading medium to large files could take a long time (improvements could be made using multi-part upload and partial download/streaming)